ocademy-ai/machine-learning/_sources/machine-learning-productionization/overview.md

    1. a data pipeline to refresh the input data regularly,
    2. a Machine Learning pipeline to regularly iterate the model by using the latest input data,
    3. an event schedule module to manage the system communication and collaboration,
-   4. and a website to show the projected results and accessible in real-time.
+   4. and a website to show the projected results and be accessible in real-time.
 5. Any other questions?
 Such as,
    1. is the data generally available and easy to access,
    2. what are the existing solutions,